GRespighiGrasso/GRespighiGrasso/README.md

 ---

-## 📂 My repositories

-My repositories reflect how I learn, think, and work.
-Over time, I found that the most effective way for me to truly understand complex ideas is to articulate them clearly in writing and to illustrate them with concrete, reproducible code.
-Many of these repositories are therefore structured as self-contained learning and reference modules, combining theory, simulations, and implementation in a way that makes concepts easier to reason about and reuse.
-The tools and frameworks in these repositories come from different sources.
-Some were learned independently through books.
-Others emerged from practical constraints in my professional work, where real-world problems required me to quickly acquire, adapt, and operationalize new methods.
-In several cases, my work pushed me to revisit techniques I had already studied, strengthening them through production use, robustness checks, and clearer abstraction.

---

 ## 🧠 My skills

-*Disclaimer: The skills listed here span tools and methods I have learned through a mix of formal study, applied research, and hands-on implementation.
+*Note: The skills listed here span tools and methods I have learned through a mix of formal study, applied research, and hands-on implementation.
 While my depth of experience varies across topics, all listed skills reflect practical familiarity and the ability to reason about, implement, and extend them in applied settings.*

 **Causal inference and econometrics**
 Difference-in-Differences, Regression Discontinuity, Instrumental Variables, Matching, Synthetic Control, Event Studies, A/B testing, Double Machine Learning, Causal Forests